Prehistory of Mesopotamia: The Halaf culture

 Broken pottery with bichrome decoration featuring a stylized bird in profile Metropolitan Museum of Art.

 In Upper Jezirah and the rest of Upper Mesopotamia, the Halaf culture (c.
 6100 BC – 5200 BC) developed alongside the Samarra culture.
 It was named after the site where the first examples of richly decorated pottery were discovered in 1929: the Tell Halaf site on the Turkish-Syrian border.
 Other sherds of this pottery were later discovered in Nineveh, Tell Arpachiyah (both on the outskirts of modern-day Mosul), and in many other places such as Chagar Bazar, Tepe Gawra, Yarim Tepe, also in northern Syria (Yunus Höyük), and in southeastern Anatolia at Domuztepe.
 Along with Anatolian obsidian, Halaf pottery is the most widely distributed of all types of ancient ceramics, found from the Zagros to the Mediterranean, a distance of about 1,200 kilometers.
 But it was in the Belikh valley, at the Tell Sabi Abyad site, that the earliest remains of this culture were discovered.
-It was here that late Samarra-type pottery was discovered, referred to here as "transitional Halaf", was discovered, which evolved into true early Halaf and thus determined the origin of the Halaf culture, originally thought to be located in northeastern Anatolia.
+It was here that late Samarra-type pottery, referred to here as "transitional Halaf", was discovered, which evolved into true early Halaf and thus determined the origin of the Halaf culture, originally thought to be located in northeastern Anatolia.

 The Halaf culture is thus characterized by pottery that follows in the footsteps of that of Samarra, but is technically more sophisticated.
 So much so, in fact, that it attests to a much greater degree of specialization by the potters, which was already evident during the Samarra period.
 These potteries, with their very fine paste, were subjected to a hotter, more oxidizing firing process, giving them an orange or buff color.
 Shaped using a "tournette" (slow wheel turned by hand), the first rotary method of shaping ceramics, they are made from carefully selected local clays.
 They were generally fired in kilns with a round or oval base and an ascending draft.
 These were equipped with single-chamber kilns (pottery and fuel in the same chamber), which were gradually replaced by double-chamber kilns (pottery and fuel separated), which allowed a better distribution of heat in the objects being fired.
 Initially dominated by geometric motifs - triangles, squares, checkerboards, crosses, festoons, small circles, and cross-hatching - pottery decorations gradually took on more complex decorative schemes, including highly stylized plant and animal motifs such as resting birds, gazelles, and cheetahs.
 Other motifs are undoubtedly more religious, such as bucraniums (stylized bull heads), double axes, or "Maltese squares" (a square with a triangle at each corner).
 Excavations on the Euphrates have revealed black and red bichrome decorations and, in smaller numbers on the banks of the Khabur, polychrome decorations combining red, black, and white.

 Dish with painted decoration, Late Halaf (c.
 5600–5200 BC), Tell Arpachiyah.
 British Museum.